Materials & Craft

 in Plush Manufacturing

-From fabric textures to filling safety and compliance documentation—learn how professional material choices drive quality, durability, and market readiness for EU/US buyers.
+From fabric textures to filling safety and compliance workflow, understand how professional material choices shape softness, durability, cost control, and market readiness for EU and US plush projects.

-Plush material workbench with fabric swatches, filling samples, and QC tools
+Plush material workbench showing fabric swatches, filling samples, specification notes, and QC tools for product development

-Tip: Need a fabric+fill recommendation for your target market?
-We can suggest materials + testing plan based on age grade, market, and budget.
+Need a fabric + fill recommendation for your target market?
+We can suggest material direction, filling options, and a testing-ready workflow based on age grade, budget, and sales channel.

 Social Compliance